CylonSam/template-aws-lambda/README.md

-# template-aws-lambda
+# Template for AWS Lambda
-Boilerplate for an AWS lambda (python) using opentofu for deployment
+Boilerplate code for an AWS lambda (python) using opentofu for deployment

 ## Tech
 - Python 3.11